 Mascots for Saving Wildlife

 Does your school have “Tiger Pride?”
 Are your students the best “Fighting Falcons?”
-Your school’s passion can be the channel to saving that animal in the wild.
+Your school’s passion can be channeled to saving that animal in the wild.

-This program empowers your students to reduce threats to their mascot species in the wild.
-Examples can include encouraging and supporting students to reduce their single-use plastic use by choosing reusable water bottles to save dolphins or facilitating a paper reduction and recycling campaign to protect bobcat and bear habitat.
+This program empowers your students to reduce threats to their mascot species.
+For example, your school could reduce their single-use plastic use by choosing reusable water bottles to save dolphins or facilitating a paper reduction and recycling campaign to protect bobcat and bear habitat.
 Each action campaign is unique and should tap into student’s interests and passions.
 Your students could even meet with our keepers and animal ambassadors that match your mascot during a Zoo visit.

 Create Habitat to Save Wildlife